MagnusTiberius/WalkerRoad/README.md

 Running the Demo:

-1) Build the two executables.
+1) Build the two executables. walkerroad_c and walkerroad_d.

-2) Run the server first.
+2) Run the server first. i.e. walkerroad_d.

-3) Run the client(s) after that.
+3) Run the client(s) after that. i.e. walkerroad_c.

 The demo is just used for that, demonstrating the concept.
 You can add handlers to both the Server and Client piece to define your own simulation.